pingcap/tidb/docs/design/2018-08-29-new-planner.md

    for different storages.

-5. Adding some rules which are not easy or can not be added in the old planner to improve the performance on certain scenarios.
+5. Adding some rules which are not easy or can not be added in the old planner to improve the performance in certain scenarios.

 ## Open issues (if applicable)